jsonking/jsonking.github.io/_posts/2019-05-08-my-local-mongodb-setup.markdown

 MongoDB version 4.0.9 is not installed.
 Installation may take a while.
 Would you like to proceed?
 [Y/n] Y
 ```
-Once complete let's verify by launching the shell:
+Once complete let's verify by checking the version with shell:
 ```
-$ mongo --nodb
+$ mongo --version
 MongoDB shell version v4.0.9
-Welcome to the MongoDB shell.
 ...
-> exit
 ```
 The [homepage](https://github.com/aheckmann/m) describes how to use m in detail.
-Below are two commands I use frequently:
+Below are some example commands:
 ```
+# show the currently installed versions
+$ m
+ ο 4.0.9

 # list the available versions
 $ m list

-# install and switch to a specific version
+# switch to a specific version (will download and install if necessary)
 $ m 3.6.12
 ```